-Immanuel Kant used to teach at the Universitas Albertina and, at the end of the 16th century, the university bought a spot near the north wall of the Königsberg Cathedral.
-The idea was the establish a place for its professors to be buried in.
+Immanuel Kant used to teach at the Universitas Albertina, and at the end of the 16th century, the university bought a spot near the north wall of the Königsberg Cathedral.
+The idea was to establish a place for its professors to be buried.
 But nobody imagined that one of these tombs would eventually save the Cathedral at the end of the Second World War.
-But I have to explain somethings before I go talk about it.
+But I have to explain some things before I go talk about it.

 When Immanuel Kant died in February 1804, he was buried with all the honors inside the Königsberg Cathedral.
 In 1880, a small chapel was built between the Albertina University, where he taught, and the Cathedral.
-His remains where moved there so he could be closer to what he loved so much.
+His remains were moved there so he could be closer to what he loved.

-As the years went by, the state of the chapel declined, and there were plans to replace it with a mausoleum.
+As the years went by, the chapel’s state declined, and there were plans to replace it with a mausoleum.
 The mausoleum was constructed by the architect Friedrich Lahrs and was finished in 1924, just in time to celebrate the bicentenary of Kant’s birth.

 Like I mentioned before, Kant’s tomb is considered to be the reason why the Königsberg Cathedral still stands today.
 The island where it’s located is a park nowadays, but it used to be the center of the city, filled with life and buildings.
 Today, there are some signs of where buildings used to be but not much survived.
 Not even the seven bridges of Königsberg survived.
 But the Königsberg Cathedral still stands.

-Due to his books, Kant had some admirers, and one of them was Vladimir Lenin who considered him as a forerunner of Friedrich Engels and Karl Marx.
-Kant’s most famous book, Critique of Pure Reason, was mandatory in the universities of USSR.
-This is why most people believe that, if it weren’t for Kant’s tomb, the Königsberg Cathedral wouldn’t be still standing today.
+Due to his books, Kant had some admirers, and one of them was Vladimir Lenin, who considered him a forerunner of Friedrich Engels and Karl Marx.
+Kant’s most famous book, Critique of Pure Reason, was mandatory in the universities of the USSR.
+This is why most people believe that if it weren’t for Kant’s tomb, the Königsberg Cathedral wouldn’t still be standing today.
 Immanuel Kant saved the cathedral from its removal by the Soviets without even knowing.

 At the end of the Second World War, the German population of Königsberg was expelled and replaced.
 The Albertina University, where Immanuel Kant used to teach, changed to the Russian-language Kaliningrad State University.
 In 2005, the university changed its name to Immanuel Kant State University of Russia.

-Today, Kant’s tomb is one of the central tourist spots in Kaliningrad and everyone I interacted with there asked me if I visited it.
-It seems like Kant’s is the most substantial connection that people have with the city past.
-Most of the tourist souvenirs in Kaliningrad are related to Kant, and it felt odd to see so much crap selling the name of a philosopher that, probably, wouldn’t like any of it.
+Today, Kant’s tomb is one of the central tourist spots in Kaliningrad, and everyone I interacted with there asked me if I had visited it.
+It seems like Kant’s is the most substantial connection people have with the city’s past.
+Most of the tourist souvenirs in Kaliningrad are related to Kant, and it felt odd to see so much crap selling the name of a philosopher that probably, wouldn’t like any of it.

 Immanuel Kant’s Tomb at Königsberg Cathedral in Kaliningrad